 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); back pain; chest pain; confusion or disorientation; decreased urination or dark urine; fast, slow, or irregular heartbeat; fever, chills, or sore throat; irritation or sores in the mouth; muscle pain; pain, redness, or swelling at the injection site; pain or swelling in the legs; pain or swelling in the neck or under the arms; red, swollen, or blistered skin; seizures; severe dizziness, lightheadedness, or headache; stomach pain; unusual bleeding or bruising; unusual skin sensations (eg, burning or tingling).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest, flank, or back pain; confusion; fainting; fast heartbeat; fever, chills, or sore throat; pain, redness, or swelling at the injection site; red, swollen, blistered, or peeling skin; seizures; severe or persistent dizziness or light-headedness; shortness of breath; unusual bleeding or bruising.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Atgam:

 Atgam is handled and stored by a health care provider.
 You will not store it at home.

 - If you have any questions about Atgam, please talk with your doctor, pharmacist, or other health care provider.